veya2ztn/physics-IQ-benchmark/README.md

 | 7 | [Pika](https://pika.art/)                                              | i2v        |  13.0 % |
 | 8 | [Sora](https://openai.com/sora/)                                       | i2v        |  10.0 % |

+*Note: these values are a bit higher than in an earlier version due to a change in the way the scores are normalized.
+We'll be updating the paper shortly.*

 ---

 ## Step A: Generating Videos for Physics-IQ Test Cases Based on Video Model